nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can also add people to the app, such as your professors, teaching assistants or just friends, allowing you store their email addresses, phone numbers, telegram handles and which modules they are from.

-If you are an SOC student, this app is perfect for you!
-SOCompiler can get your contact and module management tasks done faster than traditional GUI apps.
+If you are an [SOC](#SOC) student, this app is perfect for you!
+SoCompiler can get your contact and module management tasks done faster than traditional GUI apps.

 Even if you are not, fret not!
 Just have a quick look at the [command summary](#command-summary) (they are rather intuitive) and start typing to give it a try!